 The average golfer is often confused as to the difference between the members of the PGA of America and the members of the PGA Tour.
 When a PGA professional is introduced to an amateur for the first time, the amateur's initial thought is of Tiger Woods, Phil Mickelson and the PGA Tour's weekly televised events.
 Let us try and eliminate this confusion.

-The members of the PGA Tour, Champions Tour and LPGA as well as a variety of mini-tours are professional golfers, making their living by playing the game competitively.
-The members and apprentices of the PGA of America are the people who run the golf industry on a day-to-day basis by using their expertise in the game to operate golf facilities, teach and in general, be an the experts in the game and business of golf.
+The members of the PGA Tour, Champions Tour and Ladies PGA, as well as a variety of mini-tours, are professional golfers making their living by playing the game competitively.
+The members and apprentices of the PGA of America are the people who run the golf industry on a day-to-day basis by using their expertise in the game to operate golf facilities, teach and, in general, be the experts in the game and business of golf.

-The Colorado Section of the PGA promotes involvement in and enjoyment of the game of golf for the golfers of Colorado, Eastern Wyoming, and a small part of South Dakota.
-The purpose of the Section shall be to promote the enjoyment and involvement in the game of golf within the Section, and to contribute to its growth by providing services to golf professionals and the golf industry within the Section.
+The Colorado Section of the PGA promotes involvement in and enjoyment of the game of golf for the golfers of Colorado, Eastern Wyoming and a small part of South Dakota.
+The purpose of the Section is to promote the enjoyment and involvement in the game of golf within the Section, and to contribute to its growth by providing services to golf professionals and the golf industry within the Section.

-The Section will accomplish this purpose by enhancing the skills of its professionals and the opportunities for amateurs, employers, manufacturers, employees, and the general public within the Section.
-The Colorado PGA has 800 members and apprentices.
+The Section accomplishes this purpose by enhancing the skills of its professionals and the opportunities for amateurs, employers, manufacturers, employees and the general public within the Section.
+The Colorado PGA has more than 825 members and apprentices.

 Within the next six years, apprentices must complete three levels of the PGA of America's Professional Golf Management Program.
-The PGA/PGM is comprised of self study courses and seminars.
+The PGA/PGM is comprised of self-study courses and seminars.
 It is designed to increase their knowledge of golf related subjects as they strive to enhance their interpersonal, managerial and communication skills.
-At the completion of each level of the PGA/PGM, each apprentice must pass a Level Checkpoint where they are graded on the knowledge they acquired during that.
+At the completion of each level of the PGA/PGM, each apprentice must pass a Level Checkpoint where they are graded on the knowledge they acquired during that level.
 Once this is completed, the apprentice becomes a Class A PGA Professional.